mayakwd/tick-knock/README.md

 ## Tag

-Also can be called a "label".
+It also can be called a "label".
 It's a simplistic way to help you not "inflate" your code with classes without data.
 For instance, you want to mark your entity as Dead.
 There are two ways:

 - To create a component class: `class Dead {}`
 - Or to create a tag - that can be represented as a `string` or `number`.